jsdelivrbot/ReduxPrimer/MY_README.md

 6. Whenever an action is dispatched, it flows through all reducers.
 Depending on the action dispatched, the reducer has the option of changing its portion of the application state.

-7. Action creators are functions that return an action.
+7. Action creators are simple functions that return an action.

 8. An action is just a plain JavaScript object.
+Actions must define a type and they can optionally include additional data like a payload property.